KyleFord76063/GitTraining/08-Log/readme.md

 	b76b4f2 My first lab commit 1
 	A       MyWindowsApp/code.txt

-> You can omit file name, use branch name, multiple files, the usual.
+> You can omit the file name, use the branch name, multiple files, the usual.

 We can also add `-p` flag and let git list diff for complete history of the file across renames.